 Religious Affiliation and Discrimination

 Majority of Filipinos identify themselves as Catholics.
 According to the Philippine Statistics Authority (2023), out of 108,667,043 people across the country in 2020, 78.8 percent are Roman Catholics; 6.4 percent are Muslims; 2.6 percent Iglesia ni Cristo; 0.8 percent each are Seventh Day Adventist and Aglipay; 0.6 percent are Iglesia Filipina Independiente; 0.5 percent are members of Bible Baptist Church; 0.4 percent each are members of United Church of Christ in the Philippines, Jehovah’s Witness, and Church of Christ; and other religious affiliations comprise the remaining percentage.

-According to Lavides (2024, 124126), the colonization by the male-dominated Spanish Catholic Church led to the formation of biases that promoted discrimination against women and children, especially girls.
+According to Lavides (2024, 124–126), the colonization by the male-dominated Spanish Catholic Church led to the formation of biases that promoted discrimination against women and children, especially girls.
 Using the Catholic image of the Virgin Mary and the Holy Family, women were made to believe that engaging in sexual activity prior marriage considered them “impure.”
 Meanwhile, children born out of wedlock were deemed outcasts.

 In addition, membership in a religious minority can lead to discrimination.
 In a 2020 survey by International Alert, the majority of young Filipino Muslims living in Taguig and Baguio reported being discriminated because of their religion (Saludes 2020).
 Some individuals found it difficult to get employed due to having Arab-sounding names; or even when hired, they were not allowed to wear hijab (International Alert 2018; GMA News Online 2017).
 This discrimination stems from the perception that Muslims are violent and untrustworthy, and are thus readily labeled as terrorists (International Alert 2018; Saludes 2020).